Villanova-AI/villanova_developers/docs/villanova10/docs/reference/databases.md

 ## Existing External Databases

-Entando can be configured to use an existing
+Villanova can be configured to use an existing
 DBMS provided by the customer.
 In such cases, lower level database operations such as tablespace creation, permissions and clustering must be carried out by the customer.

-Then, Entando creates and populates the tables, indices and foreign keys in the appropriate table structure for the specified DBMS.
-A dedicated custom resource definition in Kubernetes called `EntandoDatabaseService` is used to configure it.
+Then, Villanova creates and populates the tables, indices and foreign keys in the appropriate table structure for the specified DBMS.
+A dedicated custom resource definition in Kubernetes called `VillanovaDatabaseService` is used to configure it.

-The [`EntandoDatabaseService` custom resource](../reference/database-cr.md) is created in the same namespace as the EntandoApp and EntandoPlugin that use them.
+The [`VillanovaDatabaseService` custom resource](../reference/database-cr.md) is created in the same namespace as the VillanovaApp and VillanovaPlugin that use them.
 It is usually created along with a Secret that carries admin credentials to the database.

 See [Connecting to an External Database Tutorial](../../tutorials/devops/external-db.md) for specific instructions.

 ## How It Works
 ### Database Custom Resource
-In order for the EntandoApp and plugin deployer to choose the correct database service, the `EntandoDatabaseService` custom resource needs to be created **BEFORE** the app and plugins are created.
-There can be multiple `EntandoDatabaseServices` in the namespace, but each needs to point to the DBMS of different vendors, i.e. PostgreSQL, Oracle or MySQL.
+In order for the VillanovaApp and plugin deployer to choose the correct database service, the `VillanovaDatabaseService` custom resource needs to be created **BEFORE** the app and plugins are created.
+There can be multiple `VillanovaDatabaseServices` in the namespace, but each needs to point to the DBMS of different vendors, i.e. PostgreSQL, Oracle or MySQL.

-Entando currently does not enforce any validation, and if there are two `EntandoDatabaseServices` with the same DBMS vendor, it will simply pick the first one and continue.
-Please ensure that only one `EntandoDatabaseService` exists for each vendor used.
+Villanova currently does not enforce any validation, and if there are two `VillanovaDatabaseServices` with the same DBMS vendor, it will simply pick the first one and continue.
+Please ensure that only one `VillanovaDatabaseService` exists for each vendor used.

 #### Structure

-`EntandoDatabaseService` custom resource example:
+`VillanovaDatabaseService` custom resource example:

 ``` yaml
 kind: "EntandoDatabaseService"